learn-with-me/notes-google-cloud-platform/cloud-functions.md

 * Spins up an instance of the cloud function
 * First call will have a cold start time, which can take around 500ms
 * It can take load upto 100,000 calls per second.
 If thats not enough, it'll automatically create other instances of the same function and setup a load balancer on top of it.
 Good side is that there is no charge for the infrastructure, just its use.
 This auto-scaling also supports spinning up new instances in case of crashes automatically.
-* If there are no calls to the function for about 60 seconds, Google spins down the instance to zero
+* If there are no calls to the function for some time, Google spins down the instance to zero